GAP and C&O Towpath Tour

 10 Day Inn Tour

 We will ride the entire length of the Great Allegheny Passage and the Chesapeake & Ohio Towpath from Pittsburgh, PA to Washington, DC.
-We'll cover 335 miles of vehicle-free trails in the autumn when the nights are cool and the days should be filled with brilliant color.
+We'll cover 335 miles of vehicle-free trails in the autumn when the nights are cool and the route should be lined with brilliant color.
 This is a bucket list ride for many cyclists.
 If it's not on your list, it should be - join us!

 Mostly flat terrain on crushed stone.
 Average 45 miles per day.
 Moderate cycling level.